-A bank reconciliation statement is a form used by any person or business with a checking account, in which they compare their records of checking account activity to those stated by their bank.
+A bank reconciliation statement is a form used to compare internal records of checking account activity to those stated by the bank.

 The intent of the statement is to uncover any differences between the two sets of information, which can then be corrected.
 There are several possible types of discrepancies: